titumozammel/human-energy-economics/README.md

 6. execution is sustained over time; and
 7. Sustainable Execution Capacity is expanded.

-HEE therefore extends traditional productivity thinking from the question:
+HEE therefore extends traditional productivity thinking from:

 > **"How can we make people work harder and faster?"**

 toward:

-> **"How can we protect, recover, develop, connect, enable, and effectively utilize Human Energy and capability so that greater and more sustainable execution becomes possible?"**
+> **"How can we protect, recover, develop, connect, enable, and effectively apply Human Energy and capability so that greater and more sustainable execution becomes possible?"**

 ---